 The background eraser tool is quite a helpful tool in photoshop. which use widely to retouch the pictures to make them look good.
-To remove the unwanted areas of the pictures, the background eraser tool works just fine.
+To remove the unwanted areas of the pictures, the photoshop background eraser tool works just fine.
 The images having fine detailing or unwanted backgrounds are corrected and edited using the background eraser tool.
-Other than this tool, there are many other tools like the ‘Eraser tool’, ‘Magic Eraser tool’, and ‘Pen tool’, etc. which are used to cut out the object from its respective background.
+Then, this tool, there are many other tools like the ‘Eraser tool’, ‘Magic Eraser tool’, and ‘Pen tool’, etc. which are used to cut out the object from its respective background.

 Image masking is also an ideal method for image background removal which works on complex backgrounds or edges.
 The images having furry edges or hairy backgrounds are better dealt with masking method.
 The importance of the eraser tool is not unknown and everyone in the photography or graphic industry is using this tool on a wider note.
 This tool helps in cutting out the backgrounds and the new backdrop is added according to the image requirement.
 By using this tool, you can erase the areas which are not required whilst leaving the other important areas untouched.